 1.5.8 Automobile or towed vehicle speed limit in the pit area is 5 mph for safety of all participants.

 1.5.9 Personal golf karts, ATVs, 4-wheelers, etc. are prohibited in the pit area unless approval has been granted by Langley Speedway.

 1.6.1 Drivers shall conduct themselves in an orderly manner.
 Physical violence, verbal abuse, or threats to any individual, race official, participant, spectator, etc. is prohibited and will result in immediate nullification of driver results, ejection from the event, and/or suspension from future events.

 1.6.2 Drivers are held directly responsible for the actions of their entire crew, team, and teammates.

 1.6.3 Persons competing in any event shall make it his/her duty to present a neat appearance.
 Shoes and shirts are required in the pits and grid area.
 Offensive clothing is prohibited.

 1.6.4 Violators of Conduct and Appearance rules are subject to suspension or permanent expulsion.

 1.7 Prohibited Substances

-1.8.1 Decisions concerning score-keeping, suspension, disqualification and interpretation of rules by Race Officials are final.
+1.8.1 Decisions concerning score-keeping, suspension, penalization and interpretation of rules by Race Officials are final.
 Protest procedures shall be followed as outlined in HRKC Section #5.
-Notify the Class Representative (who will notify the Race Director) and follow his/her instructions.
+Notify a kart Representative (who will notify the Race Director) and follow his/her instructions.
 However, protests regarding race procedure shall not be discussed while the race program is in progress.
 Anyone not adhering to this rule will be penalized which may include but not be limited to ejection, suspension, or forfeiture of points.